List of Big 12 Conference champions: Previous football members

 This list reflects the official Big 12 totals by including division championships (1996–2010), conference championships won through a postseason championship game (1996–2010 and 2017–present), and conference championships won through the regular season (2011–2016).

 The Big 12 counts shared division championships as a full championship for each school, regardless of what school went on to play in the Big 12 title game.

-Big 12 Championship Game (1996–2010, 2017–present)

 Note: While the team playing in the championship game from 1996 through 2010 was popularly regarded as the divisional champion, the Big 12 did officially recognize co-champions in football, just like it does in other sports.
 As a result, the following teams are also recognized as champions by the Big 12: